Intersession and Summer Sessions

 Academic courses are offered in sessions of various lengths over the 12-week summer period.
 Students may take one more unit than the number of weeks of the session (i.e., four units in a 3-week session) for a total of 13 units over the 12-week period.
 These limits apply to any combination of courses taken concurrently at USD and another institution.

 August graduates who wish to participate in the May Commencement ceremony must register and pay for their remaining classes by May 1, and take all their remaining courses in USD’s Summer Sessions.
 Withdrawing from summer course(s) after having participated in the commencement ceremony will result in being charged a forfeit fee equal to 100% of the tuition charges for the enrolled summer classes.
-The summer sessions class schedule may be obtained at the Summer and Intersession Office, Founders Hall, Room 117 or go to Summer and Intersession Office.
+The summer sessions class schedule may be obtained at the Summer and Intersession Office located in Founders Hall, Room 117 or on the Summer and Intersession site.

-The Summer Sessions Catalog provides a detailed listing of summer courses, enrollment information, fee payment options and deadlines.
+Please visit the Summer and Intersession website for detailed listing of summer courses, enrollment information, fee payment options and deadlines.